TaoranJ/wmata_service_diruption_detection/README.md

-# wmata_service_diruption_detection_ASONAM
+# Multi-task Learning for Transit Service Disruption Detectio

-Code and slides for paper "Multi-task Learning for Transit Service Disruption Detection"
+Code and slides for paper "Multi-task Learning for Transit Service Disruption Detection" can be found in this repo.